datamapio/geoid/CH/municipality/2014/README.md

 ##How to visualize the two cases?
 Case A:
 a) Do not show results for A, as there are none.
-But they vote
+But they vote  (YES)
 b) Or use the same percentage color for both municipalities

 Case B: